atdixon/SuperSelect/README.md

 SuperSelect is a Chrome extension that enables fast human selection of text and data from web pages.

+`Ctl+C` and `Ctl+V` work well in many cases, but SuperSelect is designed to work _at scale_, when you need to select and extract structured data repeatedly.

 ### Demo It

 Demo SuperSelect [here](https://superselect.rocks).